isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-07-08-Oral-Answer-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-to-Parliamentary-Questions-on-the-haze.md

 ---
-layout: post
-title: Oral Answer by Minister for Foreign Affairs and Law, K Shanmugam to Parliamentary Questions on the haze
+title: 'Oral Answer by Minister for Foreign Affairs and Law, K Shanmugam to Parliamentary Questions on the haze'
-date:   2013-07-08
+date: 2013-07-08T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-pqs-on-haze

 ---

 8 Jul 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)